jedisct1/siphash-js/README.md

 > SipHash is a family of pseudorandom functions optimized for short
 > inputs.
 Target applications include network traffic authentication and
 > hash-table lookups protected against hash-flooding denial-of-service
 > attacks.
-SipHash has well-dened security goals and competitive
+SipHash has well-defined security goals and competitive
 > performance.

 Usage: